2raj2raj/bitcoin-educational-content/courses/eco204/en.md

   Inflation and deflation are like communicating vessels in an economy.
 An increase in production can lead to deflation, but if the money supply is increased simultaneously, the deflationary effect is canceled out, resulting in inflation.

-This discussion underscores the significance of comprehending the underlying mechanisms of inflation and deflation, as well as the profound impact that manipulating the money supply can have on the economy.
-We will likely revisit these concepts later to gain a deeper understanding of their interconnectedness and impact on the global economy.
+This discussion highlights the importance of understanding the underlying mechanisms of inflation and deflation, as well as the profound impact that altering the money supply can have on the economy.
+We will likely revisit these concepts later to gain a deeper understanding of their interconnectedness and the impact they have on the global economy.

 ### Why does money printing not always cause inflation?